 Note: Because of its strong properties, direct application of this oil is not recommended, particularly for people with sensitive skin.

 5. Olive Oil

 Olive oil is chock full of antioxidants and also has anti-fungal and antibacterial properties.
 It also contains nourishing vitamins that help relieve itchiness and heal your scalp.

 Heat up some olive oil and pour it over your scalp.
 Massage and leave it in for as long as you like before rinsing and shampooing.

-Aloe Vera is a medicinal plant that is anti-microbial, so it can kill the fungi that causes your dandruff.
-It is also rich in vitamins and nutrients, which can improve your hair's health.
+Aloe Vera is a medicinal plant that is anti-microbial, so it can kill the fungus that causes your dandruff.
+It is also rich in vitamins and nutrients, which can improve your hair's overall health.